Anthracite Remediation Strategy with SRBC

 There are billions of gallons of water in the abandoned underground mines that are held in the underground mine pools and on the surface in mine water-filled pits.
 In the Western Middle Coal Field alone, there are 58 underground mine pools containing 38 billion gallons of water.
 These calculations were made in the 1950s by Stephen Ash and others in a series of U.S. Bureau of Mines reports, when many of the collieries were still actively mining and pumping water.
 Present day totals are much greater, now that most mining has ceased in the Western Middle and Southern Coal Fields.
 EPCAMR is trying to update these numbers, given all of the new groundwater and structural geology modeling applications and the growing utilization of Geographic Information System (GIS).
 Please see the Mine Pool Mapping Initiative page for an update.

 On March 11, 2010, EPCAMR and the Susquehanna River Basin Commission (SRBC) held a regional meeting at the Penn State Hazleton Campus to discuss the development of an Anthracite Region AMD Remediation Strategy for the Susquehanna River Basin.
-It was also a good opportunity for EPCAMR to seek out additional mining maps, references, and borehole or discharge data that would assist in filling in the gaps throughout the four Anthracite Coal Fields in Pennsylvania.
-EPCAMR also put forth several proposals to the Northern Bituminous Region to further the development of the Mine Pool Mapping Initiative to map out those areas to see if it can be duplicated state-wide.
+It was also a good opportunity for EPCAMR to seek out additional mining maps, references, and borehole or discharge data that would assist in filling in the gaps throughout the four Anthracite coal fields in Pennsylvania.
+EPCAMR also put forth several proposals to the Northern Bituminous Region to further the development of the Mine Pool Mapping Initiative to map out those areas to see if it can be duplicated statewide.

 Future work is planned, in partnership with the SRBC and the Lackawanna River Corridor Association (LRCA), for the lower Lackawanna River watershed, particularly at the Old Forge AMD Borehole and the Scranton-Metro Mine Pool Complex in the Northern Coal Field.
-EPCAMR has secured funds from the SRBC to work in the Wyoming Valley, Upper Lackawanna, and the Southern Coal Field, picking up where we left off with Growing Greener funding.
+EPCAMR has secured funds from the SRBC to work in the Wyoming Valley, Upper Lackawanna, and Southern Coal Field, picking up where we left off with Growing Greener funding.
 A major portion of the Northern and Southern Coal Fields lie in the Susquehanna River Basin.
 Additional funding has also been secured to work in the Eastern Middle Coal Field.

 The mine pools can be viewed as both a curse and a blessing.
 Extensive groundwater pollution and thousands of miles of streams, degraded by AMD, are the curse of more than 200 years of Anthracite coal mining.
-It will take anywhere from 100 – 500 years for all the pyritic material to leach from a given mine.
+It will take anywhere from 100 to 500 years for all the pyritic material to leach from a given mine.
 Eventually, the mines will release water that meets water quality standards.
 The blessing is the potential availability of the billions of gallons of water and high volumes of AMD in the mine pools as resources for present and future use.
 The metal precipitates, such as Iron oxide and Aluminum oxide, have a potential market, once separated from the water.
-A cost vs. benefit analysis can be run on individual mines to determine feasibility and possible profit-potential for private sector investment.
+A cost/benefit analysis can be run on individual mines to determine feasibility and possible profit-potential for private sector investment.
 General framework concepts related to future economic redevelopment opportunities include mine pool re-use, underground storage, water withdrawal requests, AMD treatment, frac water usage, hydroelectric potential, resource recovery of metals, and fisheries recovery.

 Due to complex synclinal folding in the Anthracite Region geology, mine pools are stratified similar to natural lakes.
 This hypothesis may be important when deciding how to manage water resources in the future.
 Typically, the mine pools have two layers, “top water” and “bottom water.”
 The split is caused by shallow groundwater recharge, short-circuiting within the mines.
 Surface water enters the mine pools through subsidence features, fractures, faults, and the like.
 The bottom water is usually not well-circulated, due to the its depth, and has sulfate concentrations of several hundred milligrams per liter and relatively high concentrations of acidity and metals.
 Read more about this in the report below.